open-sauced/intro/05-how-to-contribute-to-open-source.md

 5. Create a new branch and use a descriptive name related to your contribution — for example, `feat/add-alice`.
 6. Run `npm run contributors: add` in your terminal.

    Follow the instructions to add yourself to the guestbook.
-After you finish and click enter, you must click enter again to confirm your choice.
+After you finish and click enter, you must click enter again to confirm your choices.

 7. Run `npm run contributors:generate` in your terminal to generate the guestbook on the README.
 8. Copy and paste the Markdown of the README in [Markdown Live Preview](https://markdownlivepreview.com/) and take a screenshot of your profile being generated.
 You will need this later when creating a pull request.